kempnymaciej/alchemy-core-snake-demo/README.md

 2. Run the project with Unity 2021.3.2f1 (or any 2020+)

 # Manual
-The purpose of creating this project was to present various aspects of the [AlchemyBow.Core] framework.
+The purpose of creating this project was to present various features of the [AlchemyBow.Core] framework.
 Feel free to explore it.

-If you're looking for an example of a specific feature, here's the list (All path are relative to the `Assets` folder.):
+If you're looking for an example of a specific feature, here's a list (all path are relative to the `Assets` folder):
 1. CoreProjectContext
     * .../\_Scripts/Core/Elements/SnakeGameProjectContext.cs
     * .../Resources/Core/SnakeGameProjectContext.prefab